 Veterinary technologists and technicians have a vital role in providing top quality nursing care and attention to injured and ill animals.
 From analyzing lab samples to providing postoperative care, vet tech professionals can specialize in a variety of subjects ranging from zoological medicine all the way to dental technology.
-We’ve highlighted 15 top veterinary technology professors here, who not only have expertise across a variety of disciplines, but who actively participate in community outreach, research, and publishing to further advance the field of veterinary technology, and advocate for and improve animal care.
+We’ve highlighted 15 connected veterinary technology professors here, who not only have expertise across a variety of disciplines, but who actively participate in community outreach, research, and publishing to further advance the field of veterinary technology, and advocate for and improve animal care.
 Come meet these 15 top veterinary tech professors and possibly find your next academic inspiration!

 As an assistant professor in Alfred State’s vet tech program, Bliss is both LVT credentialed and has obtained a degree up to the master’s level.
 She leads the student chapter of the New York State Association of Veterinary Technicians at Alfred State, which is part of the SUNY College of Technology.
 Bliss has taught at the school for more than 12 years and has previous experience working as an LVT in a vet clinic.